 How zoned air conditioning works

 Zoned air conditioning works differently with systems using traditional ductwork and those without.
 But, the goal behind both is the same.
 These setups allow people to control the temperature in different parts of their home separately from others.

 It’s possible to zone your HVAC using existing ductwork.
 And, of course, a contractor can design a ducted system that treats different areas of your home individually.
 To do this, an HVAC professional usually installs dampers in the ductwork.
 These are essentially vents that go inside the ducts.
 They open and close to block or allow air flow.
 It’s possible to control the dampers manually.
 You can have them installed with a handle that allows you to open and close them.
 Or, you can install dampers that connect to thermostats in each area of your home.
 This way, the thermostats control when they open or close based on the temperature in that zone.

 How do you create zoned HVAC with a ductless system?

 A ductless system creates zoned HVAC by using air handlers in each zone.
 These attach to the wall and circulate air.
 They connect to an outdoor heat pump using flexible refrigerant lines that run through the walls and along the side of your home.
 To draw a comparison, imagine the air handlers are your ducts and the refrigerant lines as the ductwork.
 But, the similarities end there.
 Each air handler has a built-in thermostat.
 So, the units work independently from each other.
 It’s up to you if you want to set each to the same temperature or treat each zone differently.
 And, they’re all connected individually to the heat pump.
 This way, each one is truly independent.

 What are the advantages of a mini split?

-Mini-splits have been getting more popular with homeowners over the last decade.
-It’s usually the first time this kind of customization has seemed feasible and affordable.
-And, they also have other advantages over traditional HVAC setups:
+Mini-splits have been getting more popular with homeowners in Western New York over the last decade as they have become more affordable.
+They have other advantages over traditional HVAC setups: